exactly-once/Home/content/posts/distributed-business-processes.md

 # Distributed business processes

-In the previous post we explain what a messaging infrastructure is.
+In the [previous post](https://exactly-once.github.io/posts/messaging-infrastructure/) we explained what a messaging infrastructure is.
 We showed that it is necessarily a distributed thing with parts running in different processes.
 We've seen the trade-offs involved in building the messaging infrastructure and what conditions must be met to guarantee consistent message processing on top of such infrastructure.
 This time we will explain why it is reasonable to expect that most line-of-business systems require a messaging infrastructure.

 ## Architecture is not an exact science